 Cindi works at a local convenience store.
 She is the night manager.
 Last evening, Cindi had some problems at the store.
 The coffee maker quit working.
 Cindi knows that coffee is a large part of the store's morning sales.
 Therefore, the coffee machine needs to be working.
-Cindi feels rushed to close the store for the night.
 Because Cindi cannot fix the machine, she leaves the following note for the morning manager: